Rood is al lang het rood niet meer

 Ik loop de deur door en naar buiten waar de zon begint te schijnen

-(I walk through the door and to outside where the sun starts to shine)
+(I walk through the door and to outside where the sun

 Laat alles achter, kijk vooruit en met mijn laatste rooie cent